cayennes/anki-beemind-maintained-progress/README.md

 This is an [anki](https://apps.ankiweb.net/) addon to track maintained progress with [beeminder](https://www.beeminder.com).

-The number tracked is the number of cards that you have started studying and are caught up on reviewing; that is, they are not currently due.
+Specifically it tracks rotestock: the number of cards that you have started studying and are caught up on reviewing; that is, they are not currently due.
 This number encapsulates both adding new things and staying on top of reviewing.
 This is the number that represents real progress; if you only track the number you've started, then when you fall behind on reviewing your number stays high but you might have actually forgotten everything and not made any true progress.
 This number is also useful when you're trying to work down a backlog of due items, since it's measuring the increase in caught up cards.
 Using this allows some flexibility without sacrificing overall progress.

 Your beeminder goal should be set to the number of new cards you want add on average to create a maintainable number of reviews per day, though you might want to temporarily start out with it higher if you are starting to beemind anki at a time when you have a large backlog of due cards.
 If you do not want to need to absolutely study every day, you can set your number of new cards to something higher in anki, get a bit ahead, and not need to do all your reviews and new cards every day - and if you get behind beeminder will guide you to catch up gradually, unlike the overwhelming amount of due cards situation that happen when you fall behind without beeminder.

+Warning: if you want to take a break, you need to schedule a negative slope equal to at least as many cards become due.

 Features:
 * Supports multiple goals, each tracking cards filtered by deck, tag, card type, note type, or anything else you can express as a search